bananabr3d/security-by-design/README.md

 On the 2FA Login Page ("https://voltwave.systems/login/2fa") you have to enter the 6 digit code, which is displayed in your 2FA app.
 If the code is correct, you will be forwarded to the Dashboard.

 #### Dashboard
 The Dasboard is a fully representation of your current Electricity Meters status and your energy consumption.
-If you want to get into a more detailed overview of a electricity meter you can click on it's ID.
-Also you can see your contracts or add new ones to your dashboard.
+If you want to get into a more detailed overview of a contract you can click on it's ID.
+Also you can add new ones to your dashboard.

-Screenshots coming soon...
-#TODO
+##### Add a Contract to your Dashboard / Bind it to your user
+You can add a contract by providing following information:
+- Electricity Meter ID
+- PLZ
+- Street
+- Street Number
+- City
+- Country
+- (Notes)

+Note: You have to provide the Electricity Meter ID, which is displayed on the Electricity Meter itself.

+Note: You have to provide your personal information first in order to add a contract.

+##### Contract Details
+On the Contract Page ("https://voltwave.systems/dashboard/<contract_id>") you can see the details of the contract, like the electricity meter ID, the address and the current status.
+You can also update your preferences (Auto renewal and Notes) and request the earlier termination of your contract.
+Additionally you can export your overall contract information.

 #### User-info Page
 On the User-info Page ("https://voltwave.systems/user-info") you can see your user information, like email, username and authentication status.
 You can also change your password, add security quesitons, reset your 2FA and delete your account.

-#### Add a Contract to your Dashboard / Bind it to your user
-Coming soon...
-#TODO
+#### Admin Dashboard
+On the Admin Dashboard ("https://voltwave.systems/admin") you can see the current status of the system, like the amount of users, user activity and the requests for contracts to be terminated earlier.
+You can also see the current blocked IPs and whitelist them.
+Additionally you can see the current active and inactive users and activate or deactivate them.

 ### Technician Manual
 Coming soon...